 Calculating Body Fat Percentage

 A skinfold test may also be done to check your body fat percentage.
 In this test, a doctor measures the thickness of a fold of skin from the arm, abdomen, or thigh with a caliper.
+Another way to test body fat percentage includes bioelectrical impedance, which is often done using a special type of scale.
+Finally, body fat can be more accurately measured using special equipment to calculate water or air displacement.

-Your healthcare provider may also ask questions about your lifestyle to find out more about your eating and exercise habits.
 Your doctor may order additional blood tests to look for hormonal or other medical problems that could be causing your weight gain.

-The most effective way to lose weight is to adopt healthy eating habits, exercise routines, and stress management techniques.
-Regular exercise and healthy eating are important, and even modest weight loss will improve your health.
 It is also important to learn stress management tools that can be used in place of overeating or snacking during stressful times.

-You should work with your doctor and a dietician to set realistic goals that will help you lose weight slowly through diet and exercise.
+You should work with your doctor and a dietitian to set realistic goals that will help you lose weight slowly through diet and exercise.
 It may be helpful to find support from friends, family, or your community in order to make lifestyle changes that will lead to long-term weight loss.

 Weight Loss Drugs

 Surgery may also be an option to treat obesity if you have tried other methods for losing weight but have not been successful in maintaining long-term weight loss.
-It can often help reduce the risk of other diseases (e.g. diabetes, heart disease, sleep apnea) that are associated with severe obesity.
+It can often help reduce the risk of other diseases (e.g., diabetes, heart disease, and sleep apnea) that are associated with severe obesity.

 Surgery may cause complications, and you should talk with your doctor to determine if this is an option for you.
-There are two common types of weight-loss (bariatric) surgeries:
+There are two common types of weight-loss surgeries:

-Laparoscopic gastric bypass: In this procedure, the surgeon will place a band around the upper part of your stomach.
+In this procedure, the surgeon will place a band around the upper part of your stomach.
 This limits the amount of food you can eat at one time by making you feel full after eating small amounts of food.

-Gastric bypass surgery: This surgery will change how the food you eat travels through your digestive tract by bypassing a portion of your stomach and small bowel.
+This surgery will change how the food you eat travels through your digestive tract by bypassing a portion of your stomach and small bowel.
 It will make you feel full when you’ve eaten less food.

 Obesity and morbid obesity are serious and potentially life-threatening conditions.
 A healthy lifestyle that includes a healthy diet and regular exercise are important for preventing obesity.